ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "What happened to him?"
 Gond asked.

 "He fell defending a village from a demon incursion, his blade blazing like a star until the very end."
 Silviana's voice was soft with old grief.
-"But the sword endured.
-It always does, waiting for the next worthy hand to claim it."
+"His sword dissolved into mist upon his death, for the blade had become an extension of his soul."

 Gond sheathed the weapon carefully, feeling its weight differently now.
-Not just steel and leather, but legacy and responsibility.
+Not just steel and leather, but a sign of his calling.

 As they walked toward Gond's shelter, the crowd began to disperse, but Gond could feel their eyes following him.
 The weight of their hope, their faith, their need.
 It no longer felt quite so crushing.
 Instead, it felt like purpose.

-The transformation was complete.
-The real work was just beginning.

 Behind them, Sim fell into step with a spring in his stride that hadn't been there in weeks.
 "A paladin," he murmured, just loud enough for Gond to hear.
 "Alanyi be praised, I knew it from the start."